-- emailed six Communiques to registered and candidate surveyors explaining Board Determinations, registration renewal requirements and key dates.
-Communiques were published on the website and shared with professional associations for distribution to their membership - in response to feedback from professional associations and to assist local government, published an open letter on the website outlining engineering design assessment and competency requirements that registered land surveyors are required to achieve and maintain - members of the Board gave 21 presentations at various industry forums and continuing professional development events, providing attendees an opportunity to discuss issues directly with Board representatives - held a presentation ceremony for newly registered surveyors and their families to celebrate the achievement of gaining competency and registration.
+- emailed three Communiques to registered and candidate surveyors explaining Board Determinations, registration renewal requirements and key dates.
+Communiques were published on the website and shared with professional associations for distribution to their membership - members of the Board gave 8 presentations at various industry forums and continuing professional development events, providing attendees an opportunity to discuss issues directly with Board representatives - held a presentation ceremony for newly registered surveyors and their families to celebrate the achievement of gaining competency and registration.
 Also recognised were retired registered surveyors who have served the surveying industry for 25 years or more.